-Unless exempt under legislation, all persons, vehicles and goods entering the SRA will be screened in accordance with the appropriate legislation which may involve any of the following:
+Unless exempt under legislation, all persons, vehicles, and goods entering the SRA will be screened in accordance with the appropriate legislation which may involve any of the following:

-- Identity check; Valid ASIC, VIC, TAC > - Persons holding a VIC, TAC or a valid grey ASIC will be escorted by a person holding a valid red ASIC at all times.
+- Identity check; Valid ASIC,VIC (Visitor Identification Card),TAC - Persons holding a VIC, TAC or a valid grey ASIC will be escorted by a person always holding a valid red ASIC.

-- Inspection of ADA/AUA; >

-- ETD > HHMD >

-- · Physical search (frisk) >

-- Visual inspection of the personal possession of the driver and passenger/s; >

-- Visual inspection of the vehicle's cabin, boot and goods carrying area; and
+- Inspection of Authority to Drive Airside (ADA) and Authority to Use Airside (AUA) - Explosive Trace Detection (ETD) and Handheld Metal Detector( HHMD) - Physical search (frisk) - Visual inspection of the personal possession of the driver and passenger/s; - Visual inspection of the vehicle's cabin, boot and goods carrying area; and

-When working within the SRA it is your responsibility to maintain a security focus and challenge any person not displaying the correct identification.
+When working within the SRA it is your responsibility to maintain vigilance and challenge any person not displaying the correct identification.

-Any unauthorised vehicles within this area should also be reported to the ACC.
+Any unauthorised vehicles within this area should also be reported to the ACC on 81549444